We are hiring SLPs! Please send resumes to email@example.com

-Thank you for choosing Speech Center of Southern Arizona for your speech and language services.
+Speech Center has been dedicated to helping children find their voice for over 30 years, working with families from all over southern Arizona.
 We are a privately owned speech pathology practice, established in 1993 by Sherril Howard, M.S.
 CCC-SLP and Diane Hansen, M.A.
 CCC-SLP.
-Our licensed speech-language associates are highly qualified in the assessment and treatment of speech, voice, language, and swallowing problems.
-Our talented SLPs enjoy working with children of all ages, from infants to 18 years old.
-In recent years Diane has become the sole owner of Speech Center, a pediatric clinic where we focus on helping children and their families find answers, reach milestones and accomplish their communication goals.
-The children in our care are exposed to language and communication in a healthy, stress free way that considers the "whole child" and not only supports the child's growth, but the family's ability to communicate together.
-Using these evidence-based methods, Diane has gotten excellent results with her clients for over three decades, and holds all in her office to her own standards, creating continuity of care for parents and their children.
+In the last 10 years, Diane has become the sole owner of Speech Center, focusing exclusively on pediatrics and helping children and their families find answers, reach milestones and accomplish their communication goals.
+Our licensed speech-language pathologists are highly qualified in the assessment and treatment of speech, voice, and language for children of all ages, from infants to 18 years old.
+The children in our care are exposed to language and communication in a healthy, low stress way that considers the "whole child" and not only supports the child's growth, but the family's ability to communicate together.
+Using these evidence-based methods, we have gotten excellent results with our clients for over three decades.
+We carefully select SLPs that hold the same values, creating continuity of care for parents and their children.

 For 20 years we have